nlenno1/gym-fit-MS4/README.md

         """View to allow admin to delete a message"""

 If an unverified user attempted to access this function, they would be taken to the sign-in page to sign in or create an account.

+There are several occasions where part of a function should run or only be access if the user account is verified.
+To facilitate this functionality, I have used the built in Django

+    .is_verified

+User model attribute to avoid errors and to reduce the amount an unverified user can do.

 To secure all Admin restricted functions I used a simple check of the [Django .is_superuser](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/#custom-users-and-permissions) attribute included in its User model.